corda/corda-gradle-plugins/cordapp-cpk/README.md

 on this CorDapp.

-- `cordaPrivateProvided`: This configuration is like `cordaProvided`, except that its contents do not become transitive `cordaProvided` dependencies of CorDapps which depend on this one.
+- `cordaPrivateProvided`: This configuration is like `cordaProvided`, except that its contents do not become transitive `cordaProvided` dependencies of any CorDapps which depend on this one.

 - `cordapp`: This declares a compile-time dependency against the "main" jar of another CPK CorDapp.
 As with `cordaProvided`, the dependency is also added implicitly to Gradle's `compileOnly` and